 One of my favorite bosses had such highs and lows that her direct report team gave her two almost matching Barbie dolls for her bookshelf.
 The first was immaculately dressed in typical Barbie fashion, matching shirt, shoes and pearls.
 The other doll wore ripped clothes, had magic marker on her face, and hair that looked like it had been eaten by a cat.
 Our request was that she put the doll out that best portrayed her mood as a warning sign.
 We knew if ‘evil” Barbie was lurking, we laid low.

 She accepted the gift with a smile (we chose a “good Barbie day”).
 She used the dolls strategically for our benefit.
 More importantly, she got the point when one of us went to her shelf and switched the dolls.
 Find a safe way to raise the topic.

-2. Notice the patterns
+2. Notice The Patterns

 You wouldn’t force your kids to eat peas right after they woke up from a nap.
 If you’re dealing with moody, notice the patterns and, whenever possible, choose your timing.
 I actually had a peer for whom I charted the outbursts to find the discernible pattern.
 I learned the triggers and timing.
 Our relationship improved substantially.
-Don’t screw this up by leaving the chart on your desk
+Don’t screw this up by leaving the chart on your desk.

-3. Understand root cause
+3. Understand Root Cause

 Don’t coddle.
 If you succumb to hysterics, the tantrums will continue.
 Stay calm and suggest another time to discuss the issue.
 They may be angry if you walk away, but once they cool off, they’ll likely appreciate it (and you).

-5. Keep your cool
+5. Keep Your Cool